How much it costs to remortgage in the UK

 Do I need to pay for a solicitor to remortgage?

-When you remortgage, you’ll usually need a solicitor to handle the conveyancing.
+When you remortgage, you’ll usually need to pay a solicitor to handle the conveyancing.

-Conveyancing is the legal paperwork that comes with moving you on to your new deal.
-However, you might not have to pay for the solicitor yourself, as many mortgage lenders will offer to cover the solicitor’s fees for you.
+Conveyancing is the legal paperwork that comes with moving on to your new deal.
+However, you might not have to pay for the solicitor yourself, as many mortgage lenders will cover the solicitor’s fees for you.

-Finally, remember to keep other fees in mind.
+Finally, remember to factor legal fees into your calculations.
 A deal that offers free legal work might still be more expensive if it comes with a higher upfront product fee.

 How much does it cost to remortgage?